Mahamet Saleh (warlord)

-Mahamat Saleh Adoum Kette is a Central African warlord, general in the Popular Front for the Rebirth of Central African Republic (FPRC).
+Mahamat Saleh Adoum Kette is a Central African warlord, and a general in the rebel group Popular Front for the Rebirth of Central African Republic (FPRC).
 He is responsible for multiple war crimes including murder, rape, forced marriage, torture and looting.

 Life

+Early life

-He is a son of Abba Adoum Kette, influential diamond collector from Bria and allegedly a brother of Abdoulaye Hissène.
-Born in Nzacko in Mbomou prefecture, he was formerly a artisan miners and diamond collectors.
+He is a son of Abba Adoum Kette, an influential diamond collector from Bria, and allegedly a brother of Abdoulaye Hissène.
+Born in Nzacko in Mbomou prefecture, he was formerly an artisan miner and diamond collector.

+Central African Republic Bush War

 During the Central African Republic Bush War he led faction of Convention of Patriots for Justice and Peace (CPJP) based in Nzacko.
 He commanded around 500 men.
 On 13 August 2011 he arrived in Bangui as representative of CPJP to negotiate peace.
 On 3 February 2012 his fighters attacked Nzacko clashing with armed forces.